KaixoCode/Audijo/README.md

 # Audijo

 **It is in beta!**
 Help me test this badboi, I can't really test all edge cases since I myself only have 2 ASIO devices.
 So if you find any bugs or crashes lemme know.
-If you want to use ASIO you're going to have to download the asio sdk and put the folder in <code>./sdk</code> in the root folder.
+If you want to use ASIO you're going to have to download the asio sdk and put the asio folder in the folder <code>./sdk</code>.

 Documentation: https://code.kaixo.me/Audijo/